Republicans launch Mueller hearing war room, aim to turn tables on Dem 'photo op'

 Republicans are preparing an aggressive defense of President Trump surrounding former Special Counsel Robert Mueller’s congressional testimony Wednesday, with the president's campaign and the party firing up a war room meant to highlight "Democrat hypocrisy" -- and GOP lawmakers poised to use the hearing to scrutinize the origins of the Russia probe itself.

 Mueller is set to appear Wednesday before the House Judiciary Committee and the House Intelligence Committee for back-to-back public hearings.
-As Democrats plan to use the forum to spotlight allegations against Trump of obstruction of justice, Republicans are homing in on questions that could raise more doubts about the early stages of the investigation that eventually was overtaken by Mueller.
+As Democrats plan to use the forum to spotlight allegations against Trump of obstruction of justice, Republicans are homing in on questions about the early stages of the investigation that eventually was overtaken by Mueller.

 DOJ TELLS MUELLER HIS TESTIMONY 'MUST REMAIN WITHIN THE BOUNDARIES' OF PUBLIC REPORT